tfeb/tfeb-lisp-hax/README.md

        ,@forms)))
 ```

 All that happens is that each symbol whose name looks like `<...>` is rewritten as a gensymized version of itself, with each identical symbol being rewritten to the same thing[^17].
 As a special case, symbols whose names are `"<>"` are rewritten as unique gensymized symbols[^18].
+The pattern symbols must match is controlled by a 'rewriter' function which can be changed if you don't like the default: see below.

 With the above definition